 The term "industry" is not reserved for market producers.
-An industry, as defined in the ISIC and in the System, consists of a group of establishments engaged on the same type of productive activity, whether the institutional units to which they belong are market producers or not.
-The distinction between market and other production is a different dimension of production activity.
-For example, the health industry in a particular country may consist of a group of establishments, some of which are market producers while others are non-market producers.
-Because the distinction between market and other kinds of production is based on a different criterion from the nature of activity itself, it is possible to cross-classify establishments by type of activity and by whether they are market producers, non-market producers or produce for own final use.
+An 5 45 industry, as defined in the ISIC and in the System, consists of a number of establishments engaged in the same type of production, whether the institutional units to which they belong are market producers or not.
+The distinction between market and other production is a different dimension of production and economic activity.
+For example, the health industry in a particular country may consist of a number of establishments, some of which are market producers while others are non-market producers.
+Because the distinction between market and other kinds of production is based on a different criterion from the nature of activity itself, it is possible to cross-classify establishments by type of activity and by whether they are market producers, non-market producers or producers for own final use.